rushikesh5555/Technocolab_MiniProject/README.md

 - Finally, missing values were imputed using mean, median, and mode.

-#### dealing with categorical features
+#### Dealing with categorical features
 Due to more than 30 unique categories in the 'category_code' and 'country_code' columns, using all categories could unnecessarily impact model performance.   <br>
-hence, kept the first 10 highly frequent categories as it is and labeled the remaining categories as 'other' classes.
+hence, kept the first 10 highly frequent categories as it is and labeled the remaining categories as 'other' class.

 ## Feature Engineering